apahl/csvtable/README.md

 `nimble install csvtable`

 ## Documentation
 Run `nimble gendoc`.
-Documentation can then be find in `doc/csvtable.html`.
+Documentation can then be found in `doc/csvtable.html`.